codurance/azure_functions_playground/README.md

 Functions can be triggered on many different kinds of [events](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview).
 For the acceptance tests all of these types of events seem to be externally triggerable without much effort.
 I'm focusing on http for tests, as it seems most straightforwad.

+General feeling: Azure Functions are being developed quite fast resulting in documentation and tools being lacking a bit.

 ## Developer tools
 Azure Functions CLI (please see [install.ps1](install.ps1) for the info on how to get it) seems to be the choice for the commandline dev usage (create a project, scaffold a function).
 It can launch a local server as well.